-Isometric contraction for pain relief.
-A small 2015 test showed a surprisingly robust pain-relief effect from briefly “clenching”:7 tensing the muscles on the back of the forearm without the wrist, basically just putting the tendon under strong tension for about a minute.
-The pain reduction was substantial and lasted for at least 45 minutes.
-It may be one of the best pain-control strategies, and a good alternative to medication.
 For tennis elbow, you want to pull on the common extensor tendon of the forearm.
-Probably the easiest way to do that is just to hold the hand firmly in a neutral position (with the other hand), and then attempted extend the hand (bend the wrist backwards).
+Probably the easiest way to do that is just to hold the hand firmly in a neutral position (with the other hand), and then attempt to extend the hand (bend the wrist backwards).
 Start with a moderate intensity for about one minute, and tinker with the intensity and duration to see what works best for you.

 Icing — Tendinitis supposedly hurts because of the “inflammation,” but as explained above inflammation is actually limited or missing entirely in chronic cases.
 In acute (fresh) cases, or serious flare-ups of a chronic condition, ice might actually control inflammation and potentially retard progression of the condition — a genuine biological benefit, as opposed to just a bit of pain control — but unfortunately no one knows if it actually works.

 As a treatment for chronic cases, ice has a different and potentially more valuable role: it’s a way of strongly stimulating tissue without stressing it.
 This may help healing, and will do no harm — as long as you are careful to avoid “burning” your skin (frostbite).
 Never apply ice directly for more than a minute or two at a time.
 Icing many times per day may be therapetic.
-This treatment is not based on any evidence, however8 — it’s just a reasonable theory.
+This treatment is not based on any evidence, however18 — it’s just a reasonable theory.
 For (much) more information, see Icing for Injuries, Tendinitis, and Inflammation.

 Cases dominated by muscle pain will usually not respond to icing, and may even be aggravated by it — although that risk is probably quite low.

-A muscle in the neck, the anterior scalene muscle, is also known to have a surprisingly strong relationship with trigger points in your forearm muscles.9 Self-massage of this muscle is not particularly easy, but probably worth learning: see Massage Therapy for Neck Pain, Chest Pain, Arm Pain, and Upper Back Pain for more information.
+A muscle in the neck, the anterior scalene muscle, is also known to have a surprisingly strong relationship with trigger points in your forearm muscles.19 Self-massage of this muscle is not particularly easy, but probably worth learning: see Massage Therapy for Neck Pain, Chest Pain, Arm Pain, and Upper Back Pain for more information.

 Friction massage — Like all tendinitises, tennis elbow may respond well to a specific massage technique called “friction massage.”
 Rub back and forth over the tendon (across it) gently with your thumb or finger pads until the sensitivity fades, which should take no more than a minute or two, and then increase the intensity slightly and repeat.
 If the intensity doesn’t ease, discontinue.
-Deep Friction Massage Therapy for Tendonitis.
+Deep Friction Massage Therapy for Tendinitis.

 Mouse shape and button design are pretty trivial factors.
 Basically, comfort is all you’re looking for, and people’s hand shapes and usage patterns are so different that one woman’s “ergonomic” mouse is another’s hand torture device.